 Netwerk Vlaandereren and environmental organisations BBL, WWF Belgium, Greenpeace Belgium, Friends of the Earth Flanders & Brussels and the workers movement KWB call for a halt to investments in coal plants.

-The documentary includes a wide range of interview clips, including indigenous people whose homelands have been destroyed by coal mining, people in the mountains of Java running their own renewable energy projects, finance experts and campaigners.
+An interactive documentary exploring how UK banks are financing coal mining in Indonesia.
+You can navigate your own way through a range of material.
+The documentary includes interview clips: including indigenous people whose homelands have been destroyed by coal mining, people in the mountains of Java running their own renewable energy projects, finance experts and campaigners.

 This map shows the location of coal power plant developments that are at the financing stage.
 BankTrack works with a network of local NGOs and campaigners on the ground to halt private banks` investments into new coal power plants.